Haptics in product design refers to how information can be communicated through the sense of touch using science and technology.

 There are two types of electrostimulation systems in electro tactile.
 Viz: Transcutaneous Electrical Neural (or Nerve) Stimulation (TENS) and Electrical Muscle Stimulation (EMS).
 You can read the difference between the two here.

-The main advantage of the electro tactile feedback system is that it has no mechanical or moving parts compared to a vibrotactile or force feedback system.
-Unlike other feedback systems, electro tactile can simulate a broad range of sensations.
-One more advantage of electro tactile feedback is that the electrodes can be assembled into any compact arrays and could be used to implement electro tactile displays.
+The main advantage of the electro-tactile feedback system is that it has no mechanical or moving parts compared to a vibrotactile or force feedback system.
+Unlike other feedback systems, electro-tactile can simulate a broad range of sensations.
+One more advantage of electro-tactile feedback is that the electrodes can be assembled into any compact array and could be used to implement electro-tactile displays.

 Ultrasound tactile feedback

 Ultrasound waves are used in this haptic feedback to send sensations through the air and directly onto the user’s hands.
 Users can interact with virtual objects, perceive or feel buttons without touching them and detect mid-air gestures.
 These ultrasound feedbacks are achieved by using one or multiple emitters.